Charles Cooper (basketball)

-Charles Theodore "Tarzan" Cooper (August 30, 1907 – December 19, 1980) was an African American professional basketball player who is enshrined in the Naismith Memorial Basketball Hall of Fame.
-He is mostly known for his time with the all-Black professional New York Renaissance (1929–41).
+Charles Theodore "Tarzan" Cooper (August 30, 1907 – December 19, 1980) was an American professional basketball player and coach who is enshrined in the Naismith Memorial Basketball Hall of Fame.
+He is best known for his time with the all-Black professional New York Renaissance.

+Career

-Cooper was born in Newark, Delaware.
-After playing at Philadelphia Central High School, Cooper turned pro in 1925.
+After playing at Philadelphia Central High School in Pennsylvania, Cooper turned pro in 1925.
 He played for the Philadelphia Panthers and Philadelphia Saints until 1929 when he joined the New York Renaissance or Rens for eleven seasons.
 All were independent teams because the early professional leagues were all-white.

+In 1939, he won the World Professional Basketball Tournament with the Rens and again in 1943 with the Washington Bears, which he coached and consisted of many former New York Rens players.

 At 6 ft 4 in (193 cm), Cooper has been called the greatest center that ever played by Hall of Famer Joe Lapchick, center for the rival Original Celtics.

+Death

-Cooper died at age 73 in Philadelphia, Pennsylvania.
+Cooper died at age 73 in Philadelphia, Pennsylvania, from natural causes.